ddugas5/six_dof_robot_arm/README.md

 This is a desktop robot arm that I am building as a personal project to gain experience as a robotics engineer.
 It has six degrees of freedom and is made from PLA 3D printed parts.
 I designed it in Solidworks and wrote the code for it on a Raspberry Pi 4B in ROS2/Python.
 As for the rest of my electronics, I used an Adafruit PCA9685 module for my servo driver and this was powered using a Rapthor 12V 2600mAh battery.
 I stepped this down to 5V using a (add regulator name).

 ## Code
 There are several ROS Nodes set up in this workspace.
+These are the core of what makes the robot arm move and how they all work together to make the robot arm perform.
 * ik_solver_node
   * Subscribes to the topic "/ee_goal" to receive a position and orientation, do the inverse kinematics to find the joint angles to get the wrist center there, and publish the joint_angles to the "/joint_command" topic
 * joint_command_node